raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

     thwaite-->|"(end)"|recognized(recognized);
 </div>

+Given that we can make a recognizer (either as a regular expression or a DFA) for our "name" language, it is safe to say that it is a formal language.
+It only has four strings, but that's fine, it's still a formal language.

+---

+### infinite regular languages

 It's quite obvious that if there are a finite number of strings in a language, there must be a finite state machine that recognizes that language.
 But what if there are an _infinite_ number of valid strings in the language?[^exercise]

 [^exercise]: To demonstrate that "If there are a finite number of strings in a language, there must be a finite state machine that recognizes that language," take any syntax for defining a finite state machine, such as a table.
 With a little thought, one can imagine an algorithm that takes as its input a finite list of acceptable strings, and generates the appropriate table.

 For some languages that have an infinite number of strings, we can still construct a finite state machine to recognize them.
 We've been talking about strings with balanced parentheses.
 What about a language where any number of parentheses—including zero—is acceptable?

-The finite state machine for this language is very compact:
+The finite state machine for this "parentheses" language is very compact:

 <div class="mermaid">
   graph TD